stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 {{< hint note >}}
 ####  <i class="fas fa-microphone-alt"></i>  [Introduction to Cultural Studies](https://drive.google.com/file/d/1ySXGHf4Qgqki0BVb-L7fJMgeJDyEnPxi/view?usp=sharing)
 {{< /hint >}}
 - This class will frequently use a mode of analysis associated with cultural studies.
-This lecture provides a brief, wholly reductive introduction to form of inquiry.
+This lecture provides a brief, wholly reductive introduction to this form of inquiry.

 {{< hint note >}}
 #### <i class="fas fa-file"></i>  [Introduction to Academic Research](/courses/workshops/academic-research-intro)